Luming-L/NGG/L1_Sequencing.md

 ### Process of SMRT:
 - library preparation
 	+ ligate adapters to double strand DNA to create circular template
-	+ add primers and polymerase to the library on the sequencing instrument
+	+ add primers, polymerase, DNA template to the library on the sequencing instrument
 	+ mobilize single molecule DNA into zero-mode waveguides (ZMW, A SMRT cell containing millions of tiny wells)
 - sequencing
 	+ add polymerase-cooperated labelled nucleotides